The singular Hitchin fibration, cameral data, and representation theory: Introduction

-We give some background and a detailed overview of the main results of the paper below. {\bf Generalised Hitchin fibrations.} We outline the framework of \emph{generalised Hitchin fibrations} of Morrissey and Ngô (as surveyed in \cite{Ngo3}) to motivate the statements of our results.
+We give an outline of the framework of \emph{generalised Hitchin fibrations} of Morrissey and Ngô (as surveyed in \cite{Ngo3}) to motivate the statements of our results.
+For simplicity, throughout this work we will exclusively consider the case where the ground field is $\mathbb{C}$.